parimaldahekar/flashcard-generator/README.md

 <li>Redux: A state management tool used to manage the application's data and ensure a seamless user experience.</li>
 <li>React-icons: It is a library that provides a collection of customizable icons for React applications. </li>
 <li>JSpdf: A library used to download the user's resume in PDF format.</li>
+<li>React-Share: It is a library of social media sharing buttons for React applications.
+It provides easy-to-use components for sharing content on various social media platforms.</li>
+<li>Toastify: It is a React library that provides a simple and customizable notification system for web applications.
+It allows developers to display non-intrusive, temporary messages to users.</li>
+<li>DaisyUI: It is a CSS framework for building responsive web interfaces.
+It provides a set of pre-built UI components, such as buttons, forms, and cards, that can be easily customized to fit the design of the application.</li>

 </div>
 </ul>
  <body>